carlolopez03/Prediction-of-Product-Sales/README.md

 ![corr_sp](https://github.com/carlolopez03/Prediction-of-Product-Sales/assets/139676444/d1c52e69-5e5e-440a-bb7a-d30675e5d9fc)

 The heat map is another type of plot.
-This plots spots out any values that are correlated with eachother.
+This plot spots out any values that are correlated with eachother.